 From its origin as a humble fishing village, to its heyday as the glittering capital of the Danish Empire, to its current position as one of the world's premier design capitals and Scandinavia's preeminent city, the stories and characters of Copenhagen's history are evident in its palaces, copper-roofed town houses and atmospheric cobbled squares.

 Copenhagen Business School (CBS) is one of Denmark's largest universities, as well as the second largest business school in Europe.
 The institution, with an overall student population of 14,000, boasts over 1000 exchange students per year from nearly 50 countries.
 Built in 1917 by the Danish Society for the advancement of Business Education (FUHU), CBS was integrated into the national system of higher education in 1965.

 Academics and Courses

-CBS offers portion of its curriculum in English and is focused primarily on business, with a smaller number of courses offered in arts and sciences.
-Courses are worth four credits.
+CBS offers portion of its curriculum in English and is focused primarily on business, with a very smaller number of courses offered in arts and sciences.
+Courses are worth four credits, and students take four courses per semester.
 CBS is known for its academically rigorous courses.